 Hovering - A low engine RPM while hovering can be the result of improper throttle usage, throttle-pedal coordination, hovering in a strong cross-wind, (or downwind), hovering in turbulence created by other helicopters, etc. Your first reaction should be to increase throttle to regain proper RPM.
-If it is apparent you are against the stop (full throttle), you should reduce or lower collective pitch.
+If it is apparent you are against the stop (full throttle), then you should reduce or lower collective pitch.
+This should be done cautiously so you do not make hard or drifting contact with the ground.
+If by reducing collective pitch and hovering closer to the ground, you then you should reduce or lower collective pitch.
 This should be done cautiously so you do not make hard or drifting contact with the ground.
 If, by reducing collective pitch and hovering closer to the ground, you are still unable to regain operating RPM, then land the helicopter, making sure you are level and straight.
 With the collective pitch down, regain operating RPM with the throttle and pick up to a hover in the normal manner.